Contact less Payments - QR Code

 Whats Inside QR code image?

-Lets analyze a very simple QR code below
+Let us look at a very simple QR code below.

-Pull your smartphone.
-Let us say you are using an iPhone, open your camera to view the above image.
-Your camera must show the alphabet "A" on the top.
+Pull out your smartphone.
+If you are using an iPhone, open your camera and point it at the image above.
+Your camera should show the letter "A" at the top.

 So what just happened?
-I created a QR code and embedded the information (i.e., alphabet 'A').
-'A' is Alphanumeric encoding in QR code, and 'A' has a decimal value "10," which is binary "001010" shown under 'segment 0 data' in the below table.
+I created a QR code and embedded a piece of information inside it -- the letter "A." In QR code terms, "A" uses Alphanumeric encoding.
+The letter "A" has a decimal value of "10," which is "001010" in binary.
+You can see this under "segment 0 data" in the table below.

 Encoded Code words [src:nayuki.io]

-The information from the final code gets converted into a QR code image with "finder patterns" (three boxes on three corners of the QR code above)," timing patterns," "format bits," and a "mask" pattern.
+The final code is then turned into a QR code image.
+The image includes "finder patterns" (the three boxes on three corners of the QR code), "timing patterns," "format bits," and a "mask" pattern.

-QR code decoders will be able to navigate the image patterns (In the image, black color blocks are "1" and white blocks are "0") and get the "raw byte" data of hexadecimal and provide the embedded information our capital "A".
+QR code decoders can read these image patterns.
+In the image, black blocks represent "1" and white blocks represent "0."
+The decoder extracts the raw byte data in hexadecimal and reveals the embedded information -- our capital letter "A."

-Asian countries are leading the digital payment revolution using QR code for contact less payments.
-As of this writing, most Western countries are using NFC(near field communication) for contact less payments.
-However, the 2020 corona-virus pandemic changes this pattern, with more merchants opting for QR code for contact less payments.
+Asian countries are leading the digital payment revolution using QR codes for contactless payments.
+As of this writing, most Western countries use NFC (near field communication) for contactless payments.
+However, the 2020 coronavirus pandemic is changing this.
+More merchants are now choosing QR codes for contactless payments.

-For all the user cases outlined below, the merchant needs to register with his/her digital gateway payment processor and obtain a QR code..
+For all the use cases below, the merchant needs to register with a digital gateway payment processor and get a QR code.

 Static QR code at merchant - One time QR code Printout at checkout!